Shapur1234/DFU-Bestiary/README.md

 Makes the mod updatable from other mods.
 (No need to built-in support for Unleveled Spells) Fixed the darkened monster textures
 Added text color settings (for alternative skins)

+2.1
+All credit goes to Jagget
+Added ability for mods to modify existing pages, and to register extra pages
 ```